Electrostat-Lab/Electrostatic-Sandbox/README.md

 - The jMonkeyEngine game engine.
 - The Gradle API.
 - The GraalVM team.
+- The Linux Kernel.
+- The GNU/Linux Operating Systems.
 - The Avrdude tool.
 - The Arduino Platform.
 - The Gigabyte Company (not open-source, but the main board depends on).